HSBC says pre-tax profit more than doubled in third quarter

 Banking giant HSBC said on Monday that pre-tax profit in the third quarter more than doubled to $7.7 billion, reflecting the "positive impact of a higher interest rate environment".

-The on-year spike was partly down to an impairment in the same period last year over the planned sale of the firm's retail banking operations in France, which has since stalled, it said.
+The on-year spike from $3.2 billion was partly down to an impairment in the same period last year over the planned sale of the firm's retail banking operations in France, which has since stalled, it said.

 The London-listed lender reported third-quarter revenue grew 40 percent to $16.2 billion as higher rates "supported growth in net interest income in all of our global businesses, and non-interest income increased".